Víctor López (footballer, born 2003): Querétaro

 On 3 July 2024, López joined fellow Liga MX club and Monterrey's strategic partner Querétaro on a permanent deal.
 'Chespi' made his debut for Los Gallos 3 days later in a home league defeat to Club Tijuana.
 On 21 July, 'Chespi' scored his first Querétaro goal away to his former club Monterrey, and apologised to the Rayados fans who had applauded him onto the field.

 Loan to Dundee

 On 22 January 2025, López joined Scottish Premiership club Dundee on a year-long loan deal with assistance from Monterrey, joining fellow Mexicans and former Monterrey teammates Antonio Portales and César Garza at the 'old continent' club.
 On 8 February 2025, López made his debut for Dundee as a substitute in a Scottish Cup fifth round victory over Airdrieonians.
 On 22 August 2025, Dundee confirmed that López had left the club and rejoined Querétaro.

+Atlético Morelia

+In July 2026, López joined Liga de Expansión MX club Atlético Morelia.

 International career

 On 26 March 2024, López made his debut for the Mexico national under-23 football team in a 3-0 win over Argentina U23 in a friendly.